jedimatt42/TI-99-usb-keys/README.md

 Pressing both modifiers ( left & right shift for example, + a key like h does not produce H. )

-* Num lock is mapped backwards... :( need to fix that.

 Hot-plugging the keyboard doesn't work.

 ## Resources